RetroReversing/retroReversing/pages/gameboy/GameboyDevelopmentKitHardware.md

 Not much information is known about it other than a brief mention on the Intelligent systems website back in 1998.
 There is also the `IS-CGB-CHARACTER` which is a similar system but updated for the Gameboy Color.

 ---
-# Demoing Tools
+# Presentation/Demo Tools
-Demoing tools are hardware that allowed pulishers or the press to present gameboy games on a larger screen, useful for demos and to create screenshots for magazines.
+Demonstration tools are hardware that allowed pulishers or the press to present gameboy games on a larger screen, useful for demos and to create screenshots for magazines.

 ## Demo Boy II